-Rust is the brown substance that forms when iron reacts with oxygen in the presence of water or moisture.
-When it occurs on your pliers, it causes deterioration and as a result, shortens their life.
-Rust can also make pliers hard to open with one hand when it occurs on the joint.
+Rust is a brown substance that forms when iron reacts with oxygen in the presence of water or moisture.
+It can cause the deterioration of pliers, leading to a shortened lifespan.
+Furthermore, if rust forms on the joint, it can make the pliers difficult to open with one hand.

 Since most pliers are made of steel (an alloy of iron and carbon), they are prone to rust and corrosion.
 However, you can prevent it by keeping your pliers dry and applying a thin coat of machine oil.
 But if rusting has already taken place, there are several ways to clean the rust off but I will share the three most effective solutions.

 Vinegar is a household commodity and this makes it the easiest method to remove rust from pliers and other tools.

 - Distilled white vinegar